If you have suffered an injury after being provided substandard treatment by a dentist or dental care provider, you may be entitled to compensation.

 The Savannah dental malpractice lawyers at Roden Law will provide you with a free, no obligation consultation to discuss your claim and determine if you have a case against a negligent dental care provider.
 We are accomplished Savannah personal injury attorneys with more than a decade of experience helping to defend the rights of accident victims during legal disputes.
 We have a strong record of success in obtaining favorable results for our clients and have obtained millions in compensation through verdicts and settlements.

-To find out if you have a case, do not hesitate to schedule a free, no obligation consultation with a member of our team of trusted attorneys.
+To find out if you have a case, do not hesitate to schedule a free, no obligation consultation with one of our attorneys.
 We provide all of our services on a contingency fee basis and do not charge upfront legal fees for our work.
 The only time we require payment is if we are able to obtain compensation for your claim.

 Call 1-844-RESULTS to schedule a free consultation today.